RoshanTalimi/1040ma-stat-analyses-1/README.md

-# Statistical analyses and visualization in R: I
+# Statistical analysis and visualization in R: I

 Statistical analyses and visualization in R: I, 15 credits